Ex-embassy worker suspected of sexually assaulting 24 women

 Raymond has not entered a plea and his defense attorney did not immediately respond to phone messages and emails from The Associated Press requesting comment.
 The Daily Beast first reported on the charges.

-Raymond left his job in mid-June after he was questioned about the May 31 incident and his cellphones were seized, according to court documents.
+Raymond left his job in mid-June after he was questioned about the May 31 incident and his cellphones and lap top were seized, according to court documents.

 Mexican police reported finding a “naked, hysterical woman desperately screaming for help from the defendant’s balcony,” according to prosecutors.
 Raymond had been living there since August 2018.